OFS/ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 sudo dnf localinstall kernel-5.15.52_dfl_g511655e_2022.07.13-1.src.rpm
 ```

-After installation has completed you should continue with steps 4-9 in previous section [4.2 Building and Installing the Intel OFS DFL Kernel Drivers from Source](#heading-4-2).
+After installation has completed you should continue with steps 4-9 in previous section [4.2 Building and Installing the OFS DFL Kernel Drivers from Source](#heading-4-2).

 <a name="heading-5.0"></a>

 ## **5.0 OPAE Software Development Kit**

-The OPAE SDK software stack sits in user space on top of the Intel OFS kernel drivers.
+The OPAE SDK software stack sits in user space on top of the OFS kernel drivers.
 It is a common software infrastructure layer that simplifies and streamlines integration of programmable accelerators such as FPGAs into software applications and environments.
 OPAE consists of a set of drivers, user-space libraries, and tools to discover, enumerate, share, query, access, manipulate, and reconfigure programmable accelerators.
 OPAE is designed to support a layered, common programming model across different platforms and devices.
-To learn more about OPAE, its documentation, code samples, an explanation of the available tools, and an overview of the software architecture, please visit the [Intel Open Source](https://01.org/OPAE) page.
+To learn more about OPAE, its documentation, code samples, an explanation of the available tools, and an overview of the software architecture, please visit the [Open Source](https://01.org/OPAE) page.

 The OPAE SDK source code is contained within a single GitHub repository
 hosted at the [OPAE Github](https://github.com/OPAE/opae-sdk).
 This repository is open source.